Concert Photography: Pre-Show Gear Checklist

 Protect your hearing — always make sure you have a pair of earplugs in your bag, as well as spares if you need them.

 If you have set your image capture size from full-frame to cropped APS-C, reset it!
 Similarly to ensuring you're shooting in RAW, make sure you're getting the full quality of your files — and resolution specifically in this case.
+Same with image size, if your camera supports small RAW or you've been shooting in a secondary format with an image size other than the largest.

 Concert Photography Pre-Show Bonus Checks